 - The banking industry is regulated by the central bank Bank Negara Malaysia.
 Regulations are in line with international standards.
 Foreign exchange controls are governed by the Controller of Foreign Exchange, who is also the Governor of Bank Negara Malaysia.

-- Resident companies and non-resident companies are taxed on income derived from Malaysia.
+- Both resident and non-resident companies are taxed on their Malaysian-sourced income.

-- Malaysia has a wide variety of tax incentives for companies in the manufacturing, agricultural, hotel, tourism, Islamic banking, industrial and commercial sectors, such as exemption from CIT on 70% of income for five years.
+- Malaysia has a wide variety of tax incentives for companies in the manufacturing, agricultural, hotel, tourism, Islamic banking and IT sectors, and some of the tax incentives include tax holidays up to 10 years (pioneer status) and investment tax allowances.
 There are also tax incentives for companies operating in Special Economic Regions.

-- Companies that use Malaysia as a principal hub are charged CIT at tiered rates of 0%, 5% and 10% for up to 10 years, subject to conditions.
+- Companies that are approved as principal hubs are subject to corporate income tax at tiered rates of 0%, 5% and 10% for up to ten years, subject to meeting conditions.

-- Malaysia has tax treaties with more than 70 countries and territories and is a signatory of the Multilateral Competent Authority Agreement.
+- Malaysia has tax treaties with more than 70 countries and territories.

 - Malaysia is a signatory to the Organisation for Economic Co-operation and Development’s Multilateral Competent Authority Agreement, through which information is exchanged between tax administrations, to provide a single, global picture on some key indicators of economic activity within multinational enterprises.

 Benefits for Shared Service Centres:

 - Malaysia is a regional financial services hub and an innovative international Islamic financial centre.

 - There are tax concessions for treasury management centres, including a corporate income tax exemption on 70% of the statutory income derived from qualifying treasury services to its related companies for five years, no WHT on interest on loans obtained from banks, non-bank institutions and approved network outside Malaysia provided that the funds are used for its qualifying activities or services and foreign-exchange administration flexibilities.